Siena Cathedral

 Campo and Palazzo Pubblico

-The Piazza del Campo, a few minutes’ walk downhill, is the social centre of Siena.
-The Palazzo Pubblico at its base has the Museo Civico inside, which contains Simone Martini’s Maesta and Ambrogio Lorenzetti’s Allegory of Good and Bad Government, one of the most important secular frescoes of the 14th century.
-Entry is around €9.
+The Piazza del Campo a few minutes downhill is one of the finest medieval public spaces in Europe, a concave shell-shaped piazza that hosts the Palio horse race twice annually in July and August.
+The Palazzo Pubblico at the base holds the Museo Civico, containing Simone Martini’s Maesta (1315) and Ambrogio Lorenzetti’s Allegory of Good and Bad Government (1338-1339), one of the most significant secular fresco cycles of the 14th century and – given its subject matter – one that rewards political interpretation.
+Entry around €9.

-Siena has no train station with direct service from Florence; you go to Empoli and change, or take the SITA bus from Florence Santa Maria Novella (around 75 minutes, €8-10).
-The bus drops you in Piazza Gramsci at the north end of the centro storico.
-Most of the city centre is pedestrianised and requires walking regardless.
+Siena has no direct train service from Florence; take the SITA bus from Florence Santa Maria Novella (75 minutes, €8-10).
+The bus drops at Piazza Gramsci at the north end of the centro storico.
+The entire historical centre is pedestrianised.